College of Education

 In addition, the College of Education offers a major and minor in Educational Studies for students who wish to develop foundational knowledge and skills in education without earning teacher licensure.

 All programs are offered at the Chicago campus on Michigan Avenue; some courses are offered online.
+Elementary Education is also offered at the Schaumburg Campus.
 The College of Education has a history of serving nontraditional as well as traditional undergraduate students, and schedules are designed to meet the needs of full-time as well as part-time students.

 Most undergraduates complete all of their general education requirements prior to program admission.
 Grades below C are not accepted for these courses (C- grades are not acceptable).
 Because general education requirements are subject to change and are different by program, undergraduates must consult frequently with their advisors in the College of Education and, if they are secondary education minors, in the College of Arts and Sciences.